cricricut/setcricutair2/README.md

 4. The connection technique requires the usage of a USB cable or Bluetooth.

-5. The next step is to open a browser and type cricut.com/setup into it.
+5. The next step is to open a browser and type <a href="https://github.com/cricricut/setcricutair2/">cricut.com/setup</a> into it.

 6. Now you'll need to get the Design Space software or app for your Windows or Mac computer.